asheesh-agarwal/Power-Tools-Sharing-Client-iOS/README.md

 ### Challenge

-Part of the reason why nobody is winning in this space is because the for-profit nature of these, bound to needing to lend these ites for money.
+Part of the reason why nobody is winning in this space is because of for-profit nature of these applications, which bound to lend these items for money.
 Instead, build a non-for-profit sharing economy where individuals are just sharing without asking anything in return, around power tools, an app, site, etc.

 ### Current Status